ApexRMS/stconnect/docs/getting_started.md

 When you are ready to create the Library file, click **OK**.
 A new Library will be created and loaded into the Library Explorer.

 ## **Step 3: Configure library settings**
-In order for the model to run, SyncroSim needs to locate the locations of your R, Julia, and Zonation (if applicable) executables.
+For the model to run, SyncroSim needs to locate the locations of your R, Julia, and Zonation (if applicable) executables.
 The default file location of the Julia executable is blank.
 Select the Folder icon, navigate to the proper location on your local computer, then click **Open**.
 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/screencap-2.png">
 <br>